LowellDennis/UEFITool/README.md

 ### What is this repository for? ###

-* Retreiving usful information from HPE UEFI files (DSC/DEC/INF/FDF)
+* Retrieves useful information from HPE UEFI files (DSC/DEC/INF/FDF)

 ### How do I get set up? ###